metasepi/c2ats/README.md

 However, don't you feel frustration to use API of many C language libraries from ATS code?
 Don't you manually import such API into ATS code?

-The c2ats is a utility to generate ATS's sats file importing from C language header, semi-automatically.
+The c2ats is an utility to generate ATS's sats file importing from C language header, semi-automatically.

 ## Requirements